5 beautiful Swiss small towns to visit

 As a country of rivers, stunning mountains and picturesque lakes, cities in Switzerland are often set among majestic surroundings.
-However, it isn't just the landscape that makes Switzerland captivating, as many of country's villages and towns are also well worth a visit.
+However, it isn't just the landscape that makes Switzerland captivating, as many Swiss towns and villages are also well worth a visit.

-Along with the larger cities of Switzerland, there are many beautiful Swiss towns that expats and locals need to see.
-Whether it be for the opulent surroundings or heritage, no trip to Switzerland would be complete without visiting a local village.
-Here are five of our favourites:
+Along with the larger cities, there are many beautiful Swiss towns that expats and locals need to see.
+Whether it be for the opulent surroundings or heritage, no trip to Switzerland would be complete without visiting a local town.
+Here are some of our favourites:

 When in Stein am Rhein, be sure to check out the waterfront for some fresh fish from the river.
 Only, 1 hour 17 minutes by train from Zurich, Stein am Rhein is a perfect place for a grand day out.